mlanca-c/ft_server/README.md

  The main purpose of Docker is to package and containerize applications, and to ship them and run them as many times as you want.

+ > A container only lives so long as the process inside it's alive.

 ### Containers vs. VM
  |Virtual Machines	|Containers		|
  |:----------------:|:-------------:|